 The research tells us that post COVID (we won’t try to define what “post” COVID actually means) over 90% of those who worked remotely during the pandemic expect to continue working remotely at least 1 day a week.
 And 80% are expected to work from home at least 3 days a week.
 It seems that the future has spoken, and the hybrid office is here to stay.

-Since those Zoom and Teams meetings aren’t going away anytime soon, here are a couple observations gleaned from personal experience over the past 18 months about how behave on remote video calls.
+Since those Zoom and Teams meetings aren’t going away anytime soon, here are a couple of observations gleaned from personal experience over the past 18 months about how to behave on remote video calls.

 - The Basics: Turn your camera on (usually) and your microphone off (usually)–

 - Not turning your camera on makes one wonder if you’re actually there and/or truly engaged.
 Don’t leave that to chance.
 Comb your hair and turn on the camera.
 And unless you’re speaking, turn off the microphone.
 It can help prevent echo and will save us from having to listen to your barking dog and a ringing phone.